Who can help you locate collections?

 At Harvard, the Fellowships Office supports GSAS students.

-Here’s some general advice from Cynthia Verba, Director of Fellowships:
+Here’s some general advice from Cynthia Verba, former Director of Fellowships:

 - Look broadly: many research fellowships would cover archival research as well as other forms such as field work, interviews, etc.